Transit inequity increased during pandemic

-For many essential workers, public transit provides a vital connection to their workplace in a world otherwise on lockdown.
-Yet the risk of infection for these workers, who are more likely to be from a low income or ethnic minority group, has been given limited consideration.
+For many essential workers during the pandemic, public transit provides a vital connection to their workplace in a world otherwise locked down.
+Yet the risk of infection for these essential workers, who are more likely to be from a low income or ethnic minority group, has been given limited consideration.

 Corey Harper and Destenie Nock, assistant professors of civil and environmental engineering, along with Lily Hanig, a Ph.D. student in engineering and public policy, have shared preliminary results from a new study conducted using data from the Port Authority of Allegheny County.
-Their research showed that 4% of COVID-19 cases in the county were contracted on the bus or directly from a bus rider.
-More than half of these infections resulted from trips where busses were overcrowded beyond COVID-19 guidelines, an issue that the authors explored combatting by testing several possible mitigation policies.
+Their research showed that four percent of COVID cases in the county were contracted on the bus or directly from a bus rider.
+More than half of these infections resulted from trips where busses were overcrowded beyond COVID guidelines, an issue that the authors explored combatting by testing several possible mitigation policies.

-Many public transit agencies, including Port Authority, have set passenger limits for busses to promote distancing.
-However, this leaves bus drivers who have met their capacity with a difficult choice: let more passengers on and increase everyone's risk of infection, or leave behind passengers who are likely on their way to fulfill an essential role.
-Facing such challenging circumstances, 12% of Port Authority trips from April to September of 2020 were over capacity.
+Many public transit agencies, including Port Authority, have set passenger limits for busses in an attempt to promote distancing.
+However, this leaves bus drivers who have met their capacity with a difficult choice: let more passengers on and increase everyone’s risk of infection, or leave behind passengers who are likely on their way to fulfill an essential role.
+Facing such challenging circumstances, 12 percent of Port Authority trips from April to September of 2020 were over capacity.

 These factors help create inequities in public transit that give individuals from low-income or ethnic minority groups less access to reliable transportation and place them at considerably greater risk of contracting COVID than their high-income or white counterparts.
 Nock and co-authors found that bus stops in the lowest earning areas of Allegheny County were about twice as crowded as those in the highest earning areas during that six-month period.